 During her time at LSU, Zentner also appeared as a soloist with the LSU A Cappella Choir and the LSU Symphony Orchestra in multiple works including an excerpt from Handel’s "Messiah" and Craig Hella Johnson’s "Considering Matthew Shepard."
 In her senior year, Zentner had the honor of sharing the stage with notable alumni Lisette Oropesa and Paul Groves in a scene from Puccini’s "La rondine," conducted by Maestro Joseph Colaneri.

 Also active during the summer, Zentner has appeared as an Apprentice Artist with the Miami Music Festival for two summers, most recently performing Susanna in "Le nozze di Figaro."
 She also holds a minor in Italian from LSU, and prior to her time in Miami, Zentner traveled to Italy where she performed Zerlina in "Don Giovanni" with Operafestival di Roma.

-Soprano Margaret Ann Zentner is a native of Monroe, Louisiana, and has performed multiple roles with the Louisiana Opera including Frasquita in “La tragédie de Carmen,” Papagena in “Die Zauberflöte” and Sister Mathilde in “Dialogues of the Carmelites."
-In 2017, she was the Featured Artist for the Monroe Symphony Orchestra’s annual Christmas POPS Concert, in which she performed many holiday favorites.
-She has also appeared in concert in Weill Recital Hall at Carnegie Hall.
+A native of Monroe, Louisiana, Zentner has performed multiple roles with local opera company the Louisiana Opera, including, Frasquita in “La tragédie de Carmen,” Papagena in “Die Zauberflöte” and Sister Mathilde in “Dialogues of the Carmelites.”

 B.M.
 Vocal PerformanceLouisiana State University